-Hunting for answers
+Hunting for Answers

-➢ Get more information
+- Get more information

-Measure particles and their interactions in details
+- Measure particles and their interactions in detail

-➢ Precision measurements
+- Precision measurements (e.g. LHCb)

-Observe new particles or interactions
+- Observe new particles or interactions

-Search in new areas in phase space
+- Search in new areas in "phase space"

-Find the underlying pattern(s)
+- Find the underlying pattern(s)

->Hypothesize, build models
+- Hypothesize, build models

-Internally consistent?
+- Internally consistent?
 Consistent with data?

-Suggestions of where to look!
+- Suggestions on where to look

+Theory

-Where to start?
+Where to Start?

-- BSM must couple to SM fields (weakly?) but is it:
+- BSM physics must couple to SM (weakly?), but is it

 - Resonant?

-- Does it have new massive particles decay to electrons, muons, quarks, bosons, ...?
+- Does it have new massive particles decaying to electrons, muons, quarks, W, Z,...?

 - "SM-like"?

-- Same but includes some new long-lived particles in the decay chains (for instance dark matter)
+- Same but includes some new long-lived particles in the decay chain... (e.g. dark matter candidate)

-- New interactions, no new particles?

-- No new particles in reach?
+- No new "particles" in reach

-- Because they are hidden, or too heavy?

-- or don't exist?
+- Hidden or too heavy or don't exist

+- Are there new interactions?